meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

 ## Connection to the G²RPO Formula

-The qualitative examples suggest that G²RPO provides a clearer training signal for partial reward components such as **format** and **structure**.
+The qualitative examples suggest that G²RPO gives a stronger training signal for partial rewards such as **format** and **structure**.

-Compared with GRPO, G²RPO changes how rewards are converted into advantages.
-In this small experiment, that seems to help the model consistently learn the required output pattern:
+In this experiment, G²RPO did not dramatically improve mathematical correctness.
+Instead, it made the model much more consistent in producing the required output format:

 ```text
 <thinking>...</thinking>
 <answer>...</answer>
 ```

-Therefore, the main conclusion is:

-**G²RPO improves output organization and format reliability more clearly than mathematical correctness.**
-The math accuracy improves only slightly, but the format and structure rewards improve substantially.
+This matches the algorithmic difference: G²RPO changes how rewards are converted into advantages.
+As a result, partial reward components can have a clearer effect during training.

+**Main conclusion:** G²RPO mainly improved output organization and format reliability.
+The improvement in math accuracy was smaller.